drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/README.md

 ## Shutter, frames and timing for data acquisition.
 For data collection, we need to be able to set integration and frame intervals freely (within the physical limits of the sensor) and we need to be able to control timing with respect to an external trigger or gate.
 For purposes of understanding our requirements we can focus on the SH pin since the shutter or integration interval is defined by successive assertions of this input.

-The following diagram shows a sequence where we have shutter interval shorter than the inter frame interval, and the frame interval is not necessarily some integer number of shutter intervals in length.
-This immediately removes us from the scenario where we simply run the SH line on a single clock, as does our requirements for triggering or gating the CCD with reproducible timing.
-If we want to do science with a CCD, and even moreso if we want to knietics, we need to think about SH a little differently.
+The following diagram shows a sequence where the shutter interval is shorter than the inter frame interval, and the frame interval is not necessarily an integer number of shutter intervals in length.
+This removes us from the scenario where we simply run the SH line on a single clock, as does our requirements for triggering or gating the CCD with reproducible timing.

 ![Shutter-Operation-shortshutter](https://github.com/drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/assets/38619857/2f8c72b0-5ce8-4873-b6db-025a604f5a09)